Mafia: Definitive Edition on Steam - User reviews, Price & Information

 An inadvertent brush with the mob thrusts cabdriver Tommy Angelo into the world of organized crime.
 Initially uneasy about falling in with the Salieri family, the rewards become too big to ignore.

-Mafia: Definitive Edition is a open world, crime and action game developed by Hangar 13 and published by 2K.
+Mafia: Definitive Edition is a open world, crime and story rich game developed by Hangar 13 and published by 2K.

 Released on September 24th 2020 is available only on Windows in 14 languages: English, French, Italian, German, Spanish - Spain, Czech, Japanese, Korean, Polish, Portuguese - Brazil, Russian, Simplified Chinese, Spanish - Latin America and Traditional Chinese.